-Communication is an every day occurrence that happens with ourselves and others, and sometimes we do this in every hour of the day while we are awake, whether we know it or not.
-The ability to consciously communicate a clear message without the possibility of miss interpretation takes a conscious effort and becomes easier with practice.
+Softball player communication is an everyday occurrence that happens with ourselves and others, and sometimes we do this in every hour of the day while we are awake, whether we know it or not.
+The ability to consciously communicate a clear message without the possibility of misinterpretation takes a conscious effort and becomes easier with practice.

 The following are some things that directly effect affect the way we communicate:

 - the audience

 Most of us communicate with everyone the same way, and believe that everyone understands what we are saying.
 You might find that communicating with team mates or coaches is different than communicating with your best friend or your family.
 For example, when you want to get help from your coach with your skills, you’ll need to be specific in telling him/her what you need.
 Your communications will be with a specific message or request.
 If you are communicating with umpires, you need to be professional and respectful of their position and importance in the game.
 You might also communicate differently with your teammates, depending on the situation and the culture of your team.

 If you are new to a team, you might be more hesitant to be open and speak freely until you feel more comfortable with your teammates.
 You might be nervous with the coach, or not even talk to umpires while you are finding your way through competitions, training and getting to know everyone.

 Knowing exactly what the message is that you are trying to get across is not always enough to make sure that the receiver is hearing and understanding what you are trying to say.
 By learning how to communicate using clear messages, and even by using non verbal communication, you will be able to express your thoughts and then be open if the receiver has any questions or needs to clarify.
 It’s important to allow the receiver to ask questions if they need to and to be open to others opinions and viewpoints.
 At the end of a conversation, you might not agree with the recipient and that is ok.
 However you will need to decide what you are going to do with that feeling if you need to.
 It all depends on the desired outcome and the importance of that outcome.